matifr/TEMo_RNAseq/README.md

 Before model training and feature selection, the breast TEMo dataset of n = 77 samples (32 healthy, 45 breast cancer) was filtered for lowly expressed genes (CPM > 1 across conditions), normalized using upper-quantile normalization, log2 transformed using the cpm() function and corrected for batch effects using ComBat.
 Then, the dataset was split into training (70%, n = 55, 32 healthy, 23 cancer samples) and testing (30%, n = 22, 13 healthy, 9 cancer samples).
 While the test set was kept on the side, the training set was used for RFE-RF model training and feature selection using 5 times repeated 10-fold cross-validation (CV).
 In short, the training samples were randomly partitioned into k (k = 10) subsamples.
 Out of the k sub-samples, one is kept for testing the classifier, and the remaining k-1 subsamples are used for training the classifier.
 Then the whole process is repeated n= 5 times.
 For the training set, overall accuracy, sensitivity and specificity were calculated averaging the CV predictions for the optimal subset.
 The model with the highest average accuracy was selected as optimal.
 The optimal model was the fitted on the test set that had not been used for training or feature selection.
 For the RFE-RF model, subsets of features were selcted ranging between 2 to 30, variable ntree was set to 500 trees and variable mtry was calculated as √p, where p is the number of features used during training the model.
 The receiver-operating characteristic (ROC) curves were drawn using the ROCR package in R (Sing et al., 2005).
 To determine the accuracy rates of the classifiers that can be obtained by chance, a RF model using the 17 selected genes was trained with permuted class labels.
 This process was performed during training 1,000 times using 5 x 10-fold CV.
 The accuracy of the 1,000 random classifiers was recorded.
 The p value was calculated by counting the accuracy of the random classifiers that achieved similar or higher total accuracy compared to the observed accuracy of the RFE-RF model on the training data.

-## Project Aims
-1. To compare the transcriptional profiles of circulating monocytes coming from breast and endometrial cancer patients to healthy individuals as well as between cancer types.

-2. To identify a diagnostic signature and develop a classification model for stratification of cancer patients.

-3. To validate the robustness of the diagnostic signature on independent patient cohorts as well as datasets of monocytes from different cancer types.

 ## How to run the analysis